junzhli/ethereum-dapp-voting-dpolls/README.md

 # Voting system
 ### Feature
 * Decentralized voting system on top of Ethereum
+  * Anyone can host their own polls
+  * Anyone can vote for polls
+  * Adding up to 256 options for a poll
+  * Poll closed on a specific block number
 * Be a host by applying for a membership
 * Membership Plan
   * As a CITIZEN paying for 1 ETH